 Money Talks News has partnered with CardRatings for our coverage of credit card products.
 Money Talks News and CardRatings may receive a commission from card issuers.

 It is just so easy to plunk down the plastic.
 My weakness is expensive shoes!
 You likely have your own — maybe eating out too often or buying expensive fishing gear.
 Just so you know, I’m not here to advocate using credit cards so you can live the high life.
 But there are times when getting a new credit card is a smart move and can improve your financial outlook.
 Here are some of them, with recommendations on cards that fit each specific situation:

 1. You’re paying high interest on another card balance

 If you have a large balance on an existing card that carries a ridiculous interest rate — they can run as high as 27% — that means you could be paying $30, $40, even $100 or more a month in interest alone because you don’t have the funds to pay off your balance right away.

-We can discuss how not to end up with this problem in the future or deal with an extreme debt crisis — more on that below — but many times a new credit card actually can help you out in this situation.
-Find one that charges 0% interest on balance transfers for a long introductory period — sometimes they run as long as 18 months.
+We can discuss how to avoid this problem in the future or deal with an extreme debt crisis — more on that below — but many times a new credit card actually can help you out in this situation.
+Find one that charges 0% interest on balance transfers for a long introductory period; sometimes they run as long as 18 months.
 Transfer your balance from the high-interest card to the new card charging 0%, and then — this is critical — pay it off before the grace period ends.

 Why we like it: This card has a generous 15-month introductory period during which you pay 0% APR on your transferred balance.
 That gives you some breathing room while you’re paying it down.

-- After that, you’ll get 1.5% cash back on everything you purchase on this card.
+- Get 1.5% cash back on all purchases made with this card.

-Note: This card has fee of 3% on the balance transferred or a $5 minimum.
+Note: This card has a fee of 3% of balances transferred within the first 15 months.

 If your debt seems out of control, you may not be able to pay off your balances within the grace period.
 If that’s the case, our Solutions Center can connect with a free credit counselor who can help you.